cran-task-views/TimeSeries/TimeSeries.md

     directionality to investigate feedback in time series.
 -   `r pkg("gsignal")` is an R implementation of the Octave package "signal", containing a variety of signal processing tools.
--   `r pkg("nets")`: routines for the estimation of sparse long run partial correlation networks for time series data.
 -   `r pkg("paleoTS")`: Modeling evolution in
     paleontological time series.
 -   `r pkg("pastecs")`: Regulation, decomposition and